abhiwand/atk/api-doc/src/main/resources/python/model-svm/train.rst

 Train frame model.

-Creating a SVM Model using the observation column and label column of the train frame
+Creating a SVM Model using the observation column/s and label column of the train frame

 Parameters
 ----------
 frame : Frame
     frame to train the model on

-observation_column : [ str | list of str ]
+observation_column : list of str
-    Column containing the observations
+    List of column names containing the observations

 label_column : str
-    Column containing the label for each observation
+    Column name containing the label for each observation

+intercept : Boolean (Optional)
+    intercept value.
+Default is true

-num_opt_iterations: Int (Optional)
+num_iterations: Int (Optional)
-    number of iterations
+    number of iterations.
+Default is 100

 step_size: Int (Optional)
-    step size for optimizer
+    step size for optimizer.
+Default is 1.0

 reg_type: String (Optional)
     regularization L1 or L2.
 Default is L2

 reg_param: Double (Optional)
-    regularization parameter
+    regularization parameter.
+Default is 0.01

+mini_batch_fraction : Double (Optional)
+    mini batch fraction parameter.
+Default is 1.0

 Returns
 -------